feup-infolab/docker-mocha/README.md

 ```

 ### Compose file
 This module makes heavy use of docker in order to work.
 Also, in order to isolate the test environment it requires a valid ```docker-compose.yml```.
+In the compose file, the user will initially design the environment needed to mount the whole platform environment.
+If there is already a compose file for the platform, then the recommended is to create a copy only for docker-mocha and perform the following alterations:

+1. The ```container_name``` property for each service must exist.
+Also, the string ```${TEST_NAME}.``` should be attached at the beggining of the name string.
+2. The ```image``` property for each service must exist.
+The users are welcome to use the tag they want to, as long as they use one.
+If the users are used to ignoring it, use the ```latest``` tag.
+After the image tag the users must attach the string ```${PARENT_STATE}``` at the end.
+3. The users must attach a network at the end of the compose file.
+That network must have a name ```${TEST_NAME}``` and the driver must be ```bridge```.
+4. (optional) The users are welcome to use the build property with dockerfiles for custom projects in docker containers.
+As long as they follow rule number 2.
+5. (optional) If the users require for the containers to communicate with each other, then the typical ```localhost:{port}``` will not work.
+For each service, they must add an alias for the network created in rule number 3.

 #### Example